fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
+- Finish applying catch rate macro (take into account Pokemon that have had theirs boosted above 45)
 - Double check that all Gen1 Pokémon have updated movesets
     - Next do all starters/beasts/bugs/birds/etc.
     - Not including cross-gen evos or regionals or already updated: